By Tor Stenbakken, Director, Organizational Development at Four Winds Interactive

 From benefits to development to diversity and inclusion initiatives, data from FWI’s quarterly eNPS surveys informs the entire FWI employee experience.
 And the results followed.
 We saw a 10x increase in our eNPS, putting us well above the national average for employee engagement.

 The Path Forward

-As organizations across all globe struggle to find their footing, nurturing employee engagement is more important than ever before.
+As organizations across the globe struggle to find their footing, nurturing employee engagement is more important than ever before.
 Feedback is an essential ingredient to success, allowing you to tap into the pulse of your remote operations.
 The insights gleaned from this data keep you connected, helping employees stay engaged and productive during this time of unprecedented uncertainty.
 As a result, you can tackle this crisis as a cohesive team, better navigating whatever comes your way.

 You can download a copy of the Four Winds Interactive case study here.